-(3) The amounts reported in the "Non-Equity Incentive Plan Compensation" column of the table above for fiscal year 2014 are composed of two separate bonus amounts.
-First, one-time cash bonuses equal to \$2,000,000 and \$200,000 were paid to Messrs.
-Schaefer and Talbot, respectively, in connection with our IPO.
-These IPO bonus opportunities were established on December 10, 2013 and January 21, 2014 respectively, with payment subject to the successful completion of our IPO in April 2014 and the executive's continued employment with us through such time.
+The amounts reported in the "Non-Equity Incentive Plan Compensation" column of the table above for fiscal year 2015 is composed of target-level bonuses that were paid to Messrs.
+Schaefer and Talbot, respectively, based on the Compensation Committee's assessment of: (i) the Company's above-target fiscal year 2015 performance relative to its pre-established adjusted diluted earnings per share ("EPS") goal; and (ii) the named executive officer's individual performance during fiscal year 2015.
+The annual bonuses were recommended and approved by the Compensation Committee.
+The amounts reported in the "Non-Equity Incentive Plan Compensation" column of the table above for fiscal year 2014 are composed of two separate bonus amounts.
+First, one-time cash bonuses equal to \$2,000,000 were paid to Messrs.
+Schaefer and Talbot, respectively, in connection in April 2014 and the executive's continued employment with us through such time.
 Second, target-level bonuses equal to \$800,000 and \$150,000 were paid to Messrs.
 Schaefer and Talbot, respectively, based on: (i) the Company's above-target fiscal year 2014 performance relative to its pre-established adjusted diluted earnings per share ("EPS") goal; and (ii) the named executive officer's individual performance during fiscal year 2014.
 The IPO bonuses and annual bonuses were recommended and approved by our Board.

-(4) The amounts reported in the "All Other Compensation" column of the table above for fiscal year 2014 include the following: for Mr. Schaefer, (i) \$38,003 for travel and commuting expenses, (ii) \$1,783 for use of a company-owned automobile and (iii) \$3,025 for life insurance premiums; and for Mr. Talbot, (i) \$2,535 for use of a company-owned automobile and (iii) \$4,386 of aggregate matching contributions under our 401(k) plan.
+(2) The amounts reported in the "All Other Compensation" column of the table above for fiscal year 2015 include the following: for Mr. Schaefer, (i) \$36,575 for travel and commuting expenses, (ii) \$1,426 for use of a company-owned automobile, and (iii) \$3,025 for life insurance premiums; and for Mr. Talbot, (i) \$3,328 for use of a company-owned automobile and (ii) \$4,339 of aggregate matching contributions under our 401(k) plan.
+The amounts reported in the "All Other Compensation" column of the table above for fiscal year 2014 include the following: for Mr. Schaefer, (i) \$38,003 for travel and commuting expenses, (ii) \$1,783 for use of a company-owned automobile and (iii) \$3,025 for life insurance premiums; and for Mr. Talbot, (i) \$2,535 for use of a company-owned automobile and (iii) \$4,386 of aggregate matching contributions under our 401(k) plan.